Career Change Programme for Parents Returning to Work

 Being on maternity/paternity leave, or a career break since having kids, is the perfect time to consider a career change.
 It offers you the opportunity to step back and re-evaluate what you’re doing with your life.
 Having children often changes your perspective on what’s important too, meaning you become more aware of how you’d prefer your career to be.

-The programme provides a structured framework for the coaching in the form of interesting and engaging exercises, which will bring out the creativity and resourcefulness in you and direct it toward discovering the right next step for your working life.
+The programme provides a structured framework for the coaching in the form of interesting and engaging exercises, which will bring out the creativity and resourcefulness in you, and direct it toward discovering the right next step for your working life.

 1.EXPLORE phase (7 sessions)

 Research shows that those who are most satisfied and motivated by their work are in careers which reflect who they really are; careers which reflect their true nature and their real passions; careers which draw on their innate strengths and employ their favourite skills; careers which allow them to honour their deeply-held values.
-Because of this, the foundation of the coaching programme entails a long, hard look at who you are as a person, and your life as a whole.
+Because of this, the foundation of Alice’s coaching programme entails a long, hard look at who you are as a person, and your life as a whole.

 During the EXPLORE phase, you’ll get a clear idea of: